The Shopping Cart Solution: $350 Billion Less in U.S. Interest

 "Overbuying doesn't just make us gain weight — it fuels inflation."

-This isn't speculation.
+This isn't ideology.
 This is economics.

 "The key to lower interest rates is in your shopping cart."